Winning in College: A Guide for Students with Disabilities

 Section 504 of the Rehabilitation Act of 1973

 Section 504 of the Rehabilitation Act of 1973 was groundbreaking for people with disabilities because it was the first civil rights statute that prohibited the discrimination of qualified individuals with a disability.
 Under this law, an institution receiving federal funding cannot limit the number of students with disabilities admitted.
 It also prevented schools from conducting inquiries before admission as to whether a student had a disability.
 This law extended beyond the admissions process and into actual coursework as well.
 Students could not be restricted because of their disabilities, and could also not be advised into a more limited career choice because of their disabilities.
 The only exception to this last point was if the student did not meet strict professional standards then a counselor could dissuade a student from a particular course of action.
-In this act, schools were prevented from enforcing rules and policies that would adversely affect the performance of a student in class work, essentially enabling an equal playing field for students from all backgrounds.
+In this act, schools were prevented from enforcing rules and policies that would adversely affect the performance of a student in classwork, essentially enabling an equal playing field for students from all backgrounds.

 Americans with Disabilities Act of 1990

-The origins of this law finds its roots in the Civil Rights Act of 1964 which made discrimination based on race, religion, sex, nationality and other personal factors illegal.
+The origins of this law find its roots in the Civil Rights Act of 1964 which made discrimination based on race, religion, sex, nationality and other personal factors illegal.
 This watershed piece of legislation in United States history, enabled the Americans with Disabilities act of 1990 to extend similar protections to Americans who had a disability—discrimination of an individual thus became an act that was punishable by law.
 There are two titles directly poignant to disabled students looking to attend post-secondary education.
-Title II of the act prohibits discrimination by public entities on the state and local level.
+Title II of the act prohibits discrimination by public entities on the state and local levels.
 What this means is that public colleges and universities cannot directly discriminate against students with disabilities without facing serious sanctions and penalties.
 Additionally, Title II requires schools to provide reasonable accommodations for disabled students (more on this later).
 Title III prohibits discrimination by private colleges and universities with the exception of religious institutions.
 However, if a school receives any kind of federal funding for its programs, research, or even student financial aid, section 504 of the Rehabilitation Act applies to that school.

 Proving discrimination because of disability can be a very difficult thing based on the varying degrees of evidence required to prove either the intent or the circumstance of the situation.
 The battle is winnable, but the burden of proof is significant.
-In this case, be sure to keep documentation and records of specific incidents where discrimination occurred.
+In this case, be sure to keep documentation and records of specific incidents where the discrimination occurred.

 University Policies Regarding Disability